William Jennings Bryan, America’s Founding Populist, and Mid-Western Politician. The Man Who Changed the Democratic Party

-TIP: Bryan was many things… but two things he wasn’t were “an elitist business person” or “a social conservative” in terms of color, class, or creed.
-Bryan favored the common man over the state on any issue, but he strongly favored social justice and the state’s role, yet he stood firmly against cronyism and central control.
+TIP: Bryan was many things, but there were two things he never was, “an elitist business person” or “a social conservative” in terms of color, class, or creed.
+Bryan favored the common man over the state all issues.
+He believed in social justice and the state’s role, yet he stood firmly against cronyism and central control.

 The Contenders – William Jennings Bryan (September 23) Preview.

-TIP: It is no stretch to say that Bernie Sanders’ movement and the Tea Party both have their roots in Bryan’s American populism (at least in pro-common-man anti-elite sentiment).
-In this way Bryan IS Bernie, he fought only for the working class, he did not care about geographic location or party, he started with third parties and only joined the Democrats to push out their business wing (like Cleveland) and oppose the Gilded Age Republicans.
+TIP: It is no stretch to say that Bernie Sanders’ movement and the Tea Party both have their roots in Bryan’s American populism, at least in the shared pro-common-man anti-elite sentiment.
+In this way, Bryan is like Bernie.
+He fought only for the working class; he did not care about geographic location or party; he started with third parties and only joined the Democrats to push out their business wing (like Cleveland) and oppose the Gilded Age Republicans.

-FACT: Prior to joining the Democrats W. J. Bryan was considered for a leadership of the People’s Progressive Party or Populist Party, ultimately he instead ran as a Democrat and merged the People’s Party with the Democrats.
-What is that you say?
-Why yes, there was a Populist / Progressive / People’s Party in the U.S. since the mid-1800’s… Sort of has been a Progressive party in each election.
-Famous Progressive Party’s include Teddy Roosevelt’s 1912 Bull Moose Progressive Party.
+FACT: Before joining the Democrats W. J. Bryan was considered for a leadership of the People’s Progressive Party or Populist Party.
+Ultimately he instead ran as a Democrat and merged the People’s Party with the Democrats.
+There had been a Populist/Progressive/People’s Party in the U.S. since the mid-1800’s.
+There has been a Progressive party in each election.
+Famous Progressive Parties include Teddy Roosevelt’s 1912 Bull Moose Progressive Party.

 Third Parties Explained: US History Review.
-There are two types of third parties in the U.S. they are the Progressive Parties and States’ Rights parties.
-Neither is focused on elitist business in either the north or south, both are populist.
-One is progressive and favors big government and inclusive social policies, one is radical and favors small government and exclusive social policy… we call them progressives and tea party in the modern era.
+There are two types of third parties in the U.S. They are the Progressive Parties and States’ Rights parties.
+Neither is focused on elitist business in either the north or south.
+Both are populist.
+One is progressive and favors big government and inclusive social policies; one is radical and favors small government and exclusive social policy.
+We call them progressives and the Tea Party in the modern era.
 Other third parties are constitutionalist, socialists, and environmentalists.